 The mutagenic activity of isobutyl isobutyrate has been evaluated in a bacterial reverse mutation assay conducted in compliance with GLP regulations and in accordance with OECD TG 471 using the standard plate incorporation method.
-Salmonella typhimurium strains TA98, TA100, TA1535, TA1537, and Escherichia coli strain WP2uvrA were treated with isobutyl isobutyrate in dimethyl sulfoxide (DMSO) at concentrations up to 5000 $\mu$ g/plate.
+Salmonella typhimurium strains TA98, TA100, TA1535, TA1537, and Escherichia coli strain WP2uvrA were treated with isobutyl isobutyrate in dimethyl sulfoxide (DMSO) at concentrations up to 5000 μg/plate.
 No increases in the mean number of revertant colonies were observed at any tested concentration in the presence or absence of S9 (ECHA, 2018).
-Under the conditions of the study, isobutyl isobutyrate was not mutagenic in the Ames test, and this can be extended to 2-methylpropyl 3-methylbutyrate.
+Under the conditions of the study, isobutyl isobutyrate was not mutagenic in the Ames test.

 The clastogenicity of isobutyl isobutyrate was assessed in an in vitro chromosome aberration study conducted in compliance with GLP regulations and in accordance with OECD TG 473.
-Human peripheral blood lymphocytes were treated with isobutyl isobutyrate in DMSO at concentrations up to 600 μg/mL in the presence and absence of metabolic activation.
+Human peripheral blood lymphocytes were treated with isobutyl isobutyrate in DMSO at concentrations up to 600 $\mu$ g/mL in the presence and absence of metabolic activation.
 No statistically significant increases in the frequency of cells with structural chromosomal aberrations or polyploid cells were observed with any concentration of the test material, either with or without S9 metabolic activation (ECHA, 2018).
-Under the conditions of the study, isobutyl isobutyrate was considered to be non-clastogenic in the in vitro chromosome aberration assay, and this can be extended to 2-methylpropyl 3-methylbutyrate.
+Under the conditions of the study, isobutyl isobutyrate was considered to be non-clastogenic in the in vitro chromosome aberration assay.

-Based on the data available, isobutyl isobutyrate does not present a concern for genotoxic potential, and this can be extended to 2-methylbutyl 3-methylbutanoate.
+Based on the data available, isobutyl isobutyrate does not present a concern for genotoxic potential.